aaron-grau/curic/javascript/readings/promises.md

 If `p` is rejected, `onRejected` will run. `error` will run if either `p`, `onFulfilled`, or `onRejected` are rejected.
-Note: `onRejected` simply logging and error message would not trigger `error`, but it would if it explicitly threw an error.
+Note: `onRejected` simply logging an error message would not trigger `error`, but it would if it explicitly threw an error.

 ## `resolve` and `reject`